MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/managing-alerts.md

     - Select a specific alert.
 Depending on what type of alert it is, you'll see various actions that can be taken before resolving the alert.

-    - You can filter based on App - The apps listed are ones for which activities were detected by Cloud App Security.
+    - You can filter based on App - The apps listed are ones for which activities were detected by Defender for Cloud Apps.

     - There are three types of violations you'll need to deal with when investigating alerts: